yu-jingtian/github_tutorial/README.md

 - Create a pull request
 - Merge the branch to the main branch

+- Return to the main branch and pull from github

 ## Keep track of what you have done
 - Commit messages and Diff files!